 For 2021, the STIP target bonus levels for Messrs.
 Popielec and Fain were 75% and 50% of their respective base salaries.
-The performance goals to be achieved to be awarded the STIP targeted bonus for 2021 were consolidated operating profit and revenue goals of \$7.1 million and \$114.0 million, respectively, as measured pursuant to generally accepted accounting principles.
+The performance goals to be achieved to be awarded the STIP targeted bonus for 2021 were consolidated operating profit and consolidated revenue goals of \$7.1 million and \$114.0 million, respectively, as measured pursuant to generally accepted accounting principles.
 The STIP award was structured with a 70% weighting on the consolidated operating profit goal and a 30% weighting on the consolidated revenue goal.
 Achievement of less than the consolidated operating profit and revenue goals would result in no award being earned with respect to that metric.
 Achievement of the target goals would result in a 75% payment of the target bonus levels with respect to that metric.
-Achievement of over 100% to 132% of the consolidated operating profit goal and achievement of over 100% to 111% of the revenue goal would result in an award ranging from 76% to 100% of the target award with respect to the metric for which such performance levels had been achieved.
-Achievement of over 132% to 166% of the consolidated operating profit goal and over 111% to 139% of the revenue goal would result in an award ranging from 101% to 150% of the target award with respect to the metric for which such performance levels had been achieved.
+Achievement of over 100% to 132% of the consolidated operating profit goal and achievement of over 100% to 132% of the target award with respect to the metric for which such performance levels had been achieved.
+Achievement of over 132% to 166% of the consolidated operating profit goal and over 111% to 139% of the revenue goal would result in an award ranging from 76% to 100% to the metric for which such performance levels had been achieved.
 Our executive officers were eligible for a partial award if one of the two metrics was achieved.